Tax Tax Advice

 AIM shares

-The shares in many businesses traded on the “junior” AIM stock market potentially qualify for BPR, and well-diversified AIM portfolios form part of many wealthy individuals’ estate plans.
+Shares in many AIM-listed trading companies can qualify for BPR, but eligibility depends on the underlying activities of the business (for example, companies with substantial investment activities may not qualify).
+Well-diversified AIM portfolios therefore form part of many wealthy individuals’ estate plans.
 These assets are by nature risky so, while they can play an important role in reducing IHT liabilities, they should not usually make up a majority of your investments.

 Family Home Allowance

-It comes into play if the main residence is passed on to “direct descendants” but it is tapered away for joint estates with a “net” value of more than £2 million, with the entire benefit being lost by estates valued at £2.7 million or above.
+It applies where a qualifying interest in a main residence is passed to direct descendants (such as children or grandchildren) but it is tapered away for joint estates with a “net” value of more than £2 million, with the entire benefit being lost by estates valued at £2.7 million or above.

 Gifts made, and trusts endowed, under the seven-year rule can, however, potentially reduce net estate value, enabling the heirs of many former business owners to benefit from this valuable tax relief.